Alan David Erskine1

 Alan David Erskine was born on 26 August 1872.1 He was the son of Sir Henry David Erskine and Lady Horatia Elizabeth Seymour.2 He married Enid Rate, daughter of Lachlan Mackintosh Rate, on 1 June 1897.1 He died on 26 October 1947 at age 75.1

-Alan David Erskine graduated from Magdalen College, Oxford University, Oxford, Oxfordshire, England, with a Bachelor of Arts (B.A.).1 He was with the Ministry of Transport.1 He was invested as a Officer, Order of the British Empire (O.B.E.) in 1929.1
+He graduated from Magdalen College, Oxford University, Oxford, Oxfordshire, EnglandG, with a Bachelor of Arts (B.A.)1 He was with the Ministry of Transport.1 He was appointed Officer, Order of the British Empire (O.B.E.) in 1929.1

 Children of Alan David Erskine and Enid Rate